 - All drinks will be stored in a closed container.
-Examples include: cups with lids, thermal mugs with lids, bottles with screw-on caps. - The use of alcohol or other controlled substances on campus is forbidden at all times as outlined in this catalog. - All food is prohibited in classrooms and labs.
-(Food consumption is limited to the commons areas only.)
+Examples include: cups with lids, thermal mugs with lids, bottles with screw-on caps. - The use of alcohol or other controlled substances on campus is forbidden at all times as outlined in this catalog. - All food is prohibited in classrooms and labs unless approved by the instructor.